-Marine data aggregators, also referred as integrators, play a pivotal role in managing, integrating, and advancing the understanding of marine environments.
-They collect, process, and analyse diverse data types to create comprehensive datasets, contributing to informed decision-making in areas such as fisheries management, offshore energy development, marine conservation, etc (see e.g, Novellino et al., 2024).
+Marine data aggregators, also referred to as integrators, play a pivotal role in managing, integrating, and advancing the understanding of marine environments.
+They collect, process, and analyse diverse data types to create comprehensive data sets, contributing to informed decision-making in areas such as fisheries management, offshore energy development, and marine conservation (see e.g. Novellino et al., 2025, in this report).
 Additionally, these aggregators support the development of technologies for monitoring the marine environment, continually refining data collection processes to enhance accuracy.

-Over the past three decades, progress in marine data management has been marked by the establishment of international programs and networks, such as the International Oceanographic Data and Information Exchange (IODE), the Global Ocean Observing System (GOOS), the IOC Ocean Data and Information System (ODIS).
-These initiatives, including the World Ocean Database, involve collaborative efforts globally, led by organizations like the Intergovernmental Oceanographic Commission (IOC), the World Meteorological Organization (WMO), the Environment Program of the United Nations (UNEP), the International Council for the Exploration of the Sea (ICES), etc.
+Over the past 3 decades, progress in marine data management has been marked by the establishment of international programmes and networks, such as the International Oceanographic Data and Information Exchange (IODE), the Global Ocean Observing System (GOOS), and the Ocean Data Information System (ODIS).
+These initiatives, including the World Ocean Database, involve collaborative efforts globally, led by organizations such as the Intergovernmental Oceanographic Commission (IOC), the World Meteorological Organization (WMO), the United Nations Environment Programme (UNEP), and the International Council for the Exploration of the Sea (ICES).

-Under the GOOS framework (Figure 2), the Observation Coordination Group (OCG), supported by OceanOPS (the GOOS insitu Ocean Observations Programme Support Centre) and GOOS Regional Alliances (GRAs), coordinates the GOOS observing networks to provide ocean observing information (Moltmann et al., 2019).
-GRAs integrate national monitoring

-45 needs into a regional system, facilitating data assembly and exchange (Corredor, 2018).
-Data Assembly Centres (DACs) and Global DACs (GDACs) play a critical role in this process by receiving, quality-controlling, and assembling data from various sources.
+Under the GOOS framework (Fig. 2), the Observations Coordination Group (OCG), supported by OceanOPS (the GOOS in situ ocean observations programme support centre) and GOOS Regional Alliances (GRAs), coordinates the GOOS observing networks to provide ocean observing information (Moltmann et al., 2019).
+GRAs integrate national monitoring needs into a regional system, facilitating data assembly and exchange (Corredor, 2018).
+Data assembly centres (DACs) and global DACs (GDACs) play a critical role in this process by receiving, quality-controlling, and assembling data from various sources.
 They act as primary access points for this information, adhering to a common data format (netCDF).